 Impossible Peace, Improbable War: Raymond Aron and World Order

 His public commentary has appeared in The Nation, The Guardian, The Atlantic, Times Literary Supplement, Dissent Magazine, Foreign Affairs and elsewhere.
-He has published academic articles in Modern Intellectual History, Journal of the History of Ideas (forthcoming) and elsewhere.
+He has published academic articles in Modern Intellectual History, Journal of the History of Ideas, Global Intellectual History and elsewhere.

 You can follow him on Twitter here: https://twitter.com/daniel_dsj2110